IISERM/schrodinger-week/eli5.md

 ## Rules

 1. You would get a challenge on Monday, Wednesday and Friday of the Week, keep an eye on the website for challenges.
+Monday challenge has been posted below.

 2. You have to submit a write up in the topic of your interest along with the actual topic that you are trying to explain.